jtuenner/pymatchit/README.md

-# py-matchit: Propensity Score Matching in Python
+# pymatchit-causal: Propensity Score Matching in Python

 **Scalable Causal Inference, Propensity Score Matching (PSM), and Coarsened Exact Matching (CEM).**

-`py-matchit` is a Python port of the standard R package `MatchIt`.
+`pymatchit-causal` is a Python port of the standard R package `MatchIt`.
 It allows data scientists to preprocess data for causal inference by balancing covariates between treated and control groups using state-of-the-art matching methods.

 ## Why use pymatchit?
 If you are looking for **Propensity Score Matching** in Python, this library provides a robust, "R-style" workflow including: